 The curriculum consists of a basic core of mandatory rotations in Anatomic and Clinical Pathology during the first three years and elective time during the fourth year.
 The basic core, which alternates rotations in AP and CP, satisfies the minimum of 18 months of formal training in each AP and CP required by the American Board of Pathology.

-Gustavo de la Roza, MD, Director of Anatomic Pathology
+Gustavo de la Roza, MD, Director of AP and Vice-Chair of Pathology

 While the following goals are flexible and certainly should not be considered final, the context of these goals is defined by the time and resource constraints of pathology practice and by the fundamental principle that our efforts must always serve the patient.

 Faculty: Robert Stoppacher, MD, Director, Autopsy Service and Chief Medical Examiner, Sophia Rodriguez, MD, Medical Examiner, Nika Aljinovic, MD, Medical Examiner